inkstitch/inkstitch/collections/_fonts/en/pacificlo.md

 Don't try to scale it further down.

-Pacificlo tiny  (it is part of an upcoming Ink/Stitch version and not available in Ink/Stitch v2.1.2) is a variation of this font with different embroidery settings.
+Pacificlo tiny is a variation of this font with different embroidery settings.
 Pull compensation, density and underlays are different to allow to scale down between 55% (11 mm, 0.4 inch) and 25% (5mm ,1/5 inch).

 That's why in the lettering dialog window, if using Pacificlo tiny, you will have to pick up a scale between 25 and 55%.